July Birthstone

 Industrial-scale ruby mining begins in Montepuez, Mozambique, eventually supplying over half the world market by volume.

-Healing tradition
+Healing Tradition

 Emotional